-Aspen Group defines Adjusted EBITDA as earnings (or loss) from continuing operations before preferred dividends, interest expense, income taxes, collateral valuation adjustment, bad debt expense, depreciation and amortization, and amortization of stock-based compensation.
-Aspen Group excludes the changes from collateral valuation adjustment, bad debt expense and stock based compensation because they are non-cash in nature.
-The preferred dividends were derived from Aspen; upon the closing of the Reverse Merger in 2012, Aspen preferred stock was exchanged for Aspen Group common stock.
-Adjusted EBITDA is an important measure of our operating performance because it allows management, investors and analysts to evaluate and assess our core operating results from period-to-period after removing the impact of items of a non-operational nature that affect comparability.
+Aspen Group defines Adjusted EBITDA as earnings (or loss) from continuing operations before preferred dividends, interest expense, income taxes, collateral valuation adjustment, bad debt expense, depreciation & amortization, and amortization of stock-based compensation.
+Aspen Group excludes stock based compensation because our management believes Adjusted EBITDA is an important measure of our operating performance because it allows management, investors and analysts to evaluate and assess our core operating results from period to period after removing the impact of items of a non-operational nature that affect comparability.
 Our management recognizes that Adjusted EBITDA has inherent limitations because of the excluded items.